Priyabug/TCP-IP-Protocol-Analysis-Implementation/README.md

 - The **challenges of network security**
 - The necessity of **various security measures**

-This lab provides hands-on experience with several **TCP-based attacks** to illustrate real-world network security risks.
+This lab provides hands-on experience with several **TCP/IP** to illustrate real-world network infrastructure.

 ---